 - Run the commands in the folder

-- Follow the instruction here on how to
+- Follow the instructions here on how to

 - build and test the component: https://docs.microsoft.com/en-us/powerapps/developer/component-framework/implementing-controls-using-typescript